Doctor of Management (DMgt)

 Completed application files will be reviewed by the Doctoral Admissions Committee

 - Applicants who pass initial screening will be invited on campus for a personal interview.
 An interview is not a guarantee of admission to the program.

-- The number of persons admitted for a given cohort (year group) will vary according to total number of students current-ly in the program.
+- The number of persons admitted for a given cohort will vary according to the total number of students currently in the program.

-- Applicants will be notified of final decision by late June.
+- Applicants will be notified of final decision by late July or August.